-The 2025 Summer School for the European Association of Social Psychology is hosted at the University of Kent in the historic city of Canterbury in Kent – the “Garden of England”.
-This year’s theme – “Growing the Future of Social Psychology” – speaks to exactly what these summer schools have always been about: planting new ideas, nurturing emerging talent, and cultivating the connections that will shape the field for years to come.
+The 2025 Summer School for the European Association of Social Psychology was hosted at the University of Kent in the historic city of Canterbury in Kent – the “Garden of England”.
+The theme – “Growing the Future of Social Psychology” – speaks to exactly what these summer schools have always been about: planting new ideas, nurturing emerging talent, and cultivating the connections that will shape the field for years to come.

-Set against the backdrop of Canterbury’s medieval skyline and hosted within a School of Psychology rooted in a long-standing commitment to social psychology, we hope that this Summer School offers a opportunity to reflect both on where the field has been and where it’s going.
-Combining classic approaches and topics with new and emerging fields of enquiry, we will be talking about everything from social identity and collective action, to conspiracy theories and political division, to close relationships, artificial intelligence, and our moral responsibilities to non-human animals.
+Set against the backdrop of Canterbury’s medieval skyline and hosted within a School of Psychology rooted in a long-standing commitment to social psychology, the Summer School offered a opportunity to reflect both on where the field has been and where it’s going.
+Combining classic approaches and topics with new and emerging fields of enquiry, we talked about everything from social identity and collective action, to conspiracy theories and political division, to close relationships, artificial intelligence, and our moral responsibilities to non-human animals.

 Location